mmroz/SwiftSeal/README.md

 ### ASLIntegerEncoder <a name="asl-integerEncoder"></a>

-Encodes integers into plaintext polynomials that Encryptor can encryp
+Encodes integers into plaintext polynomials that Encryptor can encrypt

 ### ASLEncryptor  <a name="asl-encryptor"></a>